asteroidai/blog/posts/agents.md

 # You Also Need Supervision

 <div style="background-color: #f8f9fa; border-left: 4px solid #0066cc; padding: 1rem; margin: 2rem 0;">
-<strong>TL;DR:</strong> Agents are more reliable and less error prone when they have runtime supervision and evaluation.
-We're launching <strong>Sentinel</strong>, a new way of making agents easier to build, more reliable and more useful, by adding automated supervision and human-in-the-loop controls. <a href="https://calendly.com/david-mlcoch-entropy-labs/entropy-labs-demo">Reach out for beta access</a> and we'll help you integrate into your existing system in a few lines of code.
+<strong>TL;DR:</strong> We're launching <strong>Sentinel</strong>, a supervision system that makes AI agents more reliable through automated oversight and human controls. <a href="https://calendly.com/david-mlcoch-entropy-labs/entropy-labs-demo">Get beta access</a> and run it on your agent in a few lines of code.
 </div>

+### The hard problem of agents

+We believe that to make agents work at scale, we’re going to need entirely new evaluation methods, interfaces, and oversight mechanisms.
+To deploy reliable, safe and continuously improving agents we’ll need:

+1. Evaluations that build themselves
+2. Runtime agent supervision that is scalable to millions of agents
+3. Seamless human-agent interaction that allows for fast, intuitive and context-aware oversight

+There isn't a great existing solution for this, so we're building it.
+It's called [Sentinel](#sentinel-beta), and you can join our beta [here](#find-out-more).

+### Agents as a new category of software

-LLM-backed systems represent an entirely new category of software.
+LLM-backed agents represent an entirely new category of software.
 By integrating LLMs into our systems, we can hand off runtime decision-making authority to AI agents that behave competently in the face of uncertainty.
 This is a powerful paradigm shift, which is enabling applications that were previously impossible:
 - Autonomous software engineers that can write code, debug and deploy to production
 - Customer support agents that can resolve complex customer issues autonomously
 - Research assistants that can aid in critical decision making